Neighborhood Development Plans

 East Side Coastal Resiliency

-In 2014, the U.S. Department of Housing and Urban Development (HUD) awarded $335 million to the City of New York to reduce flood risk due to coastal storms and sea level rise on Manhattan's East Side, from East 23rd Street to Montgomery Street.
-The East Side Coastal Resiliency Project (ESCR) is an integrated coastal protection system that aims to not only reduce the risk of flooding and, but also facilitate access to the waterfront, create improved public spaces and enhance natural areas.
-As the project moves from concept to a series of implementable projects, NYC Parks will continue to take a lead role in advocating for developing resilient open spaces.
+The East Side Coastal Resiliency Project (ESCR) is an integrated coastal protection system that aims to not only reduce the risk of flooding, but also facilitate access to the waterfront, create improved public spaces and enhance natural areas.
+As the project moves from concept to implementation, NYC Parks will continue to take a lead role in advocating for developing resilient open spaces.